information-h/Phishing-Detection-Security-System/README.md

-Sure!
-Here's a detailed and professional `README.md` for your **Phishing Detection Security System** project:

----

 # 🛡️ Phishing Detection Security System

 A machine learning–based system that detects **phishing URLs** to protect users from malicious websites that attempt to steal sensitive information like passwords, credit card numbers, or personal data.